wolfSSL/wolfssl-examples/tirtos_ccs_examples/README.md

 </pre>
     In the "TI Resource Explorer window" Click on the link in "Step 1" to import the project.<br/>
 <br/>
-Step 6: Setting up the environment
+Part 6: Setting up the environment
 --
    Before building we have to do a little setup.<br/>
    <br/>